jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 Command Basics,
 2008-08-31

 For instance: the rule ‘sub-commands are never referenced’, may be changed to being able to reference sub-commands after all, but never to be able to execute a sub-command through a reference, even if the reference is active.
 But this change of rules is just an example.
-It might prove not to be practicle after all.
+It might prove not to be practical after all.
 \> Perhaps change that rule for real.

 JJ